nvda-es/devguides_translation/original_docs/developer_guide.md

     * 3.2.
 Types of Plugins
     * 3.3.
 Basics of an App Module
     * 3.4.
 Example 1: An App Module that Beeps on Focus Change Events
     * 3.5.
-Basics of a Global Plugin
+App modules for hosted apps
     * 3.6.
-Example 2: a Global Plugin Providing a Script to Announce the NVDA Version
+Example 2: an app module for an app hosted by wwahost.exe
     * 3.7.
+Basics of a Global Plugin
+    * 3.8.
+Example 3: a Global Plugin Providing a Script to Announce the NVDA Version
+    * 3.9.
 NVDA Objects
-    * 3.8.
+    * 3.10.
 Scripts and Gesture Bindings
-      * 3.8.1.
+      * 3.10.1.
 Defining script properties
-    * 3.9.
-Example 3: A Global Plugin to Find out Window Class and Control ID
+    * 3.11.
+Example 4: A Global Plugin to Find out Window Class and Control ID
-    * 3.10.
+    * 3.12.
 Events
-    * 3.11. the App Module SleepMode variable
+    * 3.13. the App Module SleepMode variable
-    * 3.12.
-Example 4: A Sleep Mode App Module
-    * 3.13.
-Providing Custom NVDA Object Classes
     * 3.14.
-Example 5: Command to Retrieve the Length of Text in an Edit Field Using a Custom NVDA Object
+Example 5: A Sleep Mode App Module
     * 3.15.
+Providing Custom NVDA Object Classes
+    * 3.16.
+Example 6: Command to Retrieve the Length of Text in an Edit Field Using a Custom NVDA Object
+    * 3.17.
 Making Small Changes to an NVDA Object in App Modules
-    * 3.16.
-Example 6: Labelling the Notepad Edit Field Using event\_NVDAObject\_init
+    * 3.18.
+Example 7: Labelling the Notepad Edit Field Using event\_NVDAObject\_init
   * 4\.
 Packaging Code as NVDA Add-ons
     * 4.1.
 Non-ASCII File Names in Zip Archives
     * 4.2.
 Manifest Files